 Greedy Algorithms

-Compared to dynamic programming: faster, though may miss the optimal solution.
+Compared with dynamic programming: faster, though may miss the optimal solution.

-A problem exhibits "optimal substructure" if an optimal solution to the problem contains optimal solutions to the sub-problems.
+A problem exhibits optimal substructure if an optimal solution to the problem contains optimal solutions to the sub-problems.
+Roughly speaking, a greedy algorithm is optimal if its greedy choices are included in optimal choices (details).

 Dynamic programming solution: consider Sij, the set of all activities compatible with ai and aj where fi < sj, then finally decide the size of the maximum compatible subset of S0,n+1.
 For each Sij, the size of the maximum compatible subset can be obtained by going through all ak in the set, so to recursively reduce the problem to Sik and Skj.